Glossary

 - RAID

 A class of different methods for writing some additional redundant data across multiple devices so that if one device fails, the missing data can be reconstructed from the remaining ones.
-See RAID-0, RAID-1, RAID-5, RAID-6, RAID-10, DUP and single.
-Traditional RAID methods operate across multiple devices of equal size, whereas btrfs’s RAID implementation works inside block groups.
+See RAID0, RAID1, RAID5, RAID6, RAID10, DUP and single.
+Traditional RAID methods operate across multiple devices of equal size, whereas btrfs’ RAID implementation works inside block groups.

-A form of RAID which provides no form of error recovery, but stripes a single copy of data across multiple devices for performance purposes.
+A form of RAID which provides no guarantees of error recovery, but stripes a single copy of data across multiple devices for performance purposes.
 The stripe size is fixed to 64KB for now.

-A form of RAID which stores two complete copies of each piece of data.
-Each copy is stored on a different device. btrfs requires a minimum of two devices to use RAID-1.
-This is the default for btrfs’s metadata on more than one device.
+A form of RAID which stores two/three/four complete copies of each piece of data.
+Each copy is stored on a different device. btrfs requires a minimum of two devices to use RAID-1 or three/four respectively.
+This is the default block group profile for btrfs’s metadata on more than one device.

 A form of RAID which stripes a single copy of data across multiple devices, including one device’s worth of additional parity data.
 Can be used to recover from a single device failure.